pivotal/docs-tap/getting-started/create-app-accelerator.hbs.md

 ## <a id="register-accelerator"></a>Register the accelerator to the Tanzu Application Platform and verify project generation output

-Now that the accelerator is committed to its own repository, the accelerator can be registered to Tanzu Application Platform GUI for developers to generate projects from the newly created accelerator.
+Now that the accelerator is committed to its own repository, the accelerator can be registered to Tanzu Developer Portal for developers to generate projects from the newly created accelerator.

-1. **Using the URL of the Git repository and branch name created earlier**, run the following command using the Tanzu CLI to register the accelerator to Tanzu Application Platform GUI.
+1. **Using the URL of the Git repository and branch name created earlier**, run the following command using the Tanzu CLI to register the accelerator to Tanzu Developer Portal.

     > **Note** `tanzu accelerator create` works with monorepositories as well.
 Add the
     > `--git-sub-path` parameter with the desired subpath to fetch the accelerator project in that